pramsey/workshops/workshops/postgis-spatialdb/source/introduction.rst

 Oracle with Spatial or Locator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Oracle Spatial was originally an "enterprise only" option for Oracle, which sharply reduced the number of users who could deploy it, given the high cost of Oracle Enterprise Edition.
-However, at version 9i, Oracle split the spatial functionality into "Locator" and "Spatial", with Locator being the less-functional version available in all Oracle database products, including the `free Oracle XE database <http://www.oracle.com/technology/products/database/xe/index.html>`_.
+However, at version 9i, Oracle split the spatial functionality into "Locator" and "Spatial", with Locator being the less-functional version available in all Oracle database products, including the `gratis Oracle Express database <http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html>`_.

 Since 9i, Oracle has migrated most of the core :term:`OGC` spatial database functionality from Spatial to Locator, but a `few notable exceptions remain <http://www.spatialdbadvisor.com/oracle_spatial_tips_tricks/55/oracle-locator-vs-enterprise-licensing-the-sdogeom-package>`_, in the category Oracle calls "geoprocessing".